META is a movement for meta-architecture that tries to convey its vision on architecture through building.

-The META-architecture is a meta-modernism.
+The meta-architecture is a meta-modernism.

-Being Meta-modern means: dropping the content of the term modern by being modern in a different way in each commission.
+Being meta-modern means: dropping the content of the term modern by being modern in a different way in each commission.

-The META-architecture doesn’t sell solutions and answers no questions.
+The meta-architecture doesn’t sell solutions, and answers no questions.

 It justifies all questions in a meaningful whole.

-The META-architecture rejects not a single function and designs not a single form.
+The meta-architecture rejects not a single function and designs not a single form.

 The form forms the function that functions as a form.

-The building is an opinion about building.
+The building is a reflection about building.

 Antwerp, November 1991.